 - Complete the following courses:

-Course List Code Title Credits EFN 705 Human Relations in School and Society 3 PSY 759 Assessment of Personality and Emotional/Behavioral Disorders 3 SPE 501 Introduction to Exceptional Individuals 3 SPY 700 School Psychology: Role and Function 3 SPY 757 Psychoeducational Assessment I 3 SPY 775 Behavioral Assessment and Management 3 SPY 751 Core Instruction and Classroom Management Practices 3 SPY 761 Orientation to Supervised Practicum in School Psychology 1 SPY 752 Academic & Behavioral Interventions 3 SPY 762 Supervised Practicum in School Psychology I 3 SPY 776 Psychological Consultation & Collaboration 3 Total Credits 31
+Course List Code Title Credits EFN 705 Human Relations in School and Society 3 PSY 759 Assessment of Personality and Emotional/Behavioral Disorders 3 SPE 501 Introduction to Exceptional Individuals 3 SPY 700 School Psychology: Role and Function 3 SPY 757 Psychoeducational Assessment I 3 SPY 775 Behavioral Assessment and Management 3 SPY 751 Core Instruction and Classroom Management Practices 3 SPY 761 Orientation to Supervised Practicum in School Psychology 1 SPY 752 Academic and Behavioral Interventions 3 SPY 762 Supervised Practicum in School Psychology I 3 SPY 776 Psychological Consultation and Collaboration 3 Total Credits 31

 Students earn a 31-credit Master of Science in Education before completing the remaining Education Specialist degree requirements.

 After being admitted to the program of one's choice, candidates for a graduate degree must:

 - Complete any preliminary course work and deficiencies.

 - Complete all courses and other program requirements, including residence requirements prescribed for the degree desired in the respective school or college within a seven-year period from the date of initial enrollment.

 - Earn a minimum of 30 credits for a master's degree; 54 credits for a doctorate or post-master's degree.
 Earn at least one-half of the minimum number of credits required in the program in graduate-only level courses (700, 800, 900, and non-slash 600 level courses).